lunch-money/developers/source/includes/_plaid_accounts.md

 ## Trigger Fetch from Plaid

+_This is an experimental endpoint and parameters and/or response may change._

 Use this endpoint to trigger a fetch for latest data from Plaid.

 > Example 200 Response